City of Neu Isenburg

 Date of Death/Place of DeathPresumably extermination camp Sobiór

-Irene Sitzmann was born in 1920 in Unterriedenberg.
+Irene Sitzmann was born November 9, 1920 in Unterriedenberg/Bavaria.
 Her father was the merchant Isidor Sitzmann; her mother was Betty Sitzmann née Hirschberg.
 Irene had two sisters.
 The father ran a factory shop in Unterriedenberg as well as a peddler's trade in which the mother also assisted.
 The family was well-off: they lived in a six-bedroom apartment and could employ a domestic worker.

 Irene Sitzmann attended Elementary school in Unterriedenberg from 1927 to 1935.
 Because she was Jewish, she was denied entry into a training institution.
 The father's business was destroyed during the November pogrom.
 A few weeks later, Isidor Sitzmann had to abandon his company.
 Isidor and Betty Sitzmann fled with the youngest daughter to Frankfurt in the alleged shelter of the big city and the large Jewish community.